Oscar De Pellegrin

 Oscar De Pellegrin (born 17 May 1963) is an Italian Paralympic archer and former Paralympic sports shooter.
 At the 2022 Italian local elections, he has been elected mayor of Belluno.

 Biography

 His disability is due to a tractor accident at the family farm.
 He began in sport in 1990 due to a friend.
 He has been one of the main athletes of the "Nazionale Sport Disabili" (Disabled Italian National Team) for archery, and shooting.
 In the two sports he achieved 70 Italian titles, 11 Italian records and 4 world records.

-In 2000, after winning the Team Gold Medal at the Olympics, he's been decorated with the title of commendatore of the Italian Republic, while the Italian National Olympic Committee gave him their highest honorary medal, the "collare d'oro" (literally, the golden collar).
+In 2000, after winning the Team Gold Medal at the Paralympics, he's been decorated with the title of commendatore of the Italian Republic, while the CONI gave him their highest honorary medal, the "collare d'oro" (literally, the golden collar).